agential-ai/agential/CONTRIBUTING.md

 Ensure you have `make`. if it's not installed on your computer, Please follow this [article](https://earthly.dev/blog/makefiles-on-windows/).

-Use the following command to create a conda environment `discussion-agents` with Python version 3.11.5.
+Use the following command to create a conda environment `agential` with Python version 3.11.5.
 Any Python version above 3.11 is viable.

 ```
-conda create -n discussion-agents python=3.11.5
+conda create -n agential python=3.11.5
 ```

 Now activate the environment.

 ```
-conda activate discussion-agents
+conda activate agential
 ```

 Please ensure you are in your virtual environment prior to beginning the next step.
-The Anaconda Command Prompt should have changed from `(base) C:\Users\<username>>` ---> `(discussion-agents) C:\Users\<username>>`.
-The change from (base) to (discussion-agents) indicates that you are now in your virtual environment.
+The Anaconda Command Prompt should have changed from `(base) C:\Users\<username>>` ---> `(agential) C:\Users\<username>>`.
+The change from (base) to (agential) indicates that you are now in your virtual environment.

 Next, we will install [Poetry](https://python-poetry.org/docs/) using [pipx](https://pipx.pypa.io/stable/docs/).